KQM-git/TCL/docs/evidence/combat-mechanics/cooldowns.md

 [Disscussion](https://tickets.deeznuts.moe/ticket-archive/attachments_837514129479827490_840052397882867752_transcript-sac-frags-reset-on-sucrose-c1.html)

 **Finding:**
-When a character with multiple charges of their elemental skill procs the sacrificial passive, the elemental skill cooldown shown on the timer is the cooldown that will be reset.
+When a character with multiple charges of their elemental Skill procs the sacrificial passive, the elemental Skill cooldown shown on the timer is the cooldown that will be reset.

 **Evidence:**
-[I cast one Sucrose E](https://imgur.com/a/AKgnNoq), waited until the first cooldown was down to 5s, and cast the second E. A reset occurred, and the time of the second cooldown was ~15s \(minus 10% due to anemo resonance in video\).
+[I cast one Sucrose E](https://imgur.com/a/AKgnNoq), waited until the first cooldown was down to 5s, and cast the second E. A reset occurred, and the time of the second cooldown was ~15s \(minus 10% due to Anemo resonance in video\).
 So, whatever timer is currently showing is the one which will be reset.

 The same occurs for [Ganyu C2](https://tcl-backup.s3.filebase.com/evidence/combat-mechanics/cooldowns.md/discord/attachments_837514129479827490_837875906907209728_2021-04-30_22-17-45_Trim.mp4) and [Klee](https://www.youtube.com/watch?v=tLdhyD7hBHo&start=133).

 **Significance:**
-Any serial-cooldown, multi-cast skill user may waste sacrificial procs by causing a reset when their first cooldown is near 0s.
-Since the timer on stacked skills begins with the first skill cast out of the stack, and that skill is the one which is reset \(not the longer, still waiting cooldowns\), resets can be completely wasted on characters with multiple stacks.
-For example, with Sucrose it is possible to reset a skill with 0.1s of cooldown remaining, then have a stack of 15s go onto cooldown afterward.
+Any serial-cooldown, multi-cast Skill user may waste sacrificial procs by causing a reset when their first cooldown is near 0s.
+Since the timer on stacked skills begins with the first Skill cast out of the stack, and that Skill is the one which is reset \(not the longer, still waiting cooldowns\), resets can be completely wasted on characters with multiple stacks.
+For example, with Sucrose it is possible to reset a Skill with 0.1s of cooldown remaining, then have a stack of 15s go onto cooldown afterward.
 To get the most out of the cooldown benefit of sacrificial weapons, characters with multiple stacks might consider using stacks as quickly as possible.

 ## CD reduction double bursts